-In June 2014, we refinanced our existing \$450.0 million unsecured revolving credit facility by entering into an amended and restated credit agreement relating to a five-year unsecured revolving credit facility in the principal amount of \$700 million with a syndicate of multinational banks, which matures on June 18, 2019.
-We are subject to interest rate risk based on the terms of the Credit Facility to the extent that the London interbank rate ("LIBOR") or the Canadian Dollar-denominated bankers' acceptance rate ("CDOR") increases.
-Borrowings under the Credit Facility bear interest in the range from 0.875 to 1.375 percentage points ("Credit Spread") above the LIBOR or the CDOR, dependent on our consolidated leverage ratio, and the interest period terms for the outstanding borrowings, which range from one to six months.
-As discussed below, we have entered into forward fixed interest rate swaps to mitigate a portion of our interest rate risk in future periods.
-Borrowings outstanding under the Credit Facility at December 31, 2014 were \$549 million at a weighted-average effective interest rate of 1.5%.
-Based on amounts outstanding and our interest rate swap effective at December 31, 2014, an increase in the LIBOR or the CDOR of 1% would increase interest expense by approximately \$4.7 million on an annualized basis.
+In December 2015, we refinanced our existing \$700 million unsecured revolving credit facility by entering into an amended and restated credit agreement relating to a five-year unsecured revolving credit facility in the principal amount of \$850 million with a syndicate of multinational banks, which matures on December 4, 2020 (the new credit facility and the previous credit facility are referred to collectively as the "Credit Facility") and requires no scheduled prepayments before that date.
+Although the Credit Facility does not mature until December 4, 2020, all individual borrowings under the terms of the Credit Facility have a stated term between 30 and 180 days.
+As discussed below, we have entered into forward fixed interest rate swaps to mitigate a portion of our interest rate risk through June 30, 2016.
+Borrowings outstanding under the Credit Facility at December 31, 2015 were \$573.0 million at a weighted-average effective interest rate of 1.9%.
+Based on amounts outstanding under our Credit Facility as of December 31, 2015 and assuming we do not enter into additional interest rate swap agreements following their expiration on June 30, 2016, an increase in the LIBOR or the CDOR of 1% would increase interest expense by approximately \$5.3 million on an annualized basis.

-Beginning on March 30, 2012, the variable interest rate associated with \$40 million of borrowings outstanding under the Credit Facility became effectively fixed at 1.36% plus the Credit Spread through June 30, 2016.
+The variable interest rate associated with \$40 million of borrowings outstanding under the Credit Facility became effectively fixed at 1.36% plus the Credit Spread through June 30, 2016.
 Beginning on March 28, 2013, the variable interest rate associated with an additional \$40 million of borrowings outstanding under the Credit Facility became effectively fixed at 1.64% plus the Credit Spread through June 30, 2016.
 We have designated these swaps as qualifying instruments to be accounted for as cash flow hedges.
-At December 31, 2014, we had \$0.7 million in unrealized losses, net of income tax benefit, on interest rate swaps designated as hedging instruments.
-See Note 16 to the consolidated financial statements included in this Annual Report on Form 10-K for a discussion of our derivative instruments and hedging activities.
+At December 31, 2015, we had \$0.2 million in unrealized losses on interest rate swaps, recorded in other comprehensive income, net of related tax benefit.
+See Note 17 to the consolidated financial statements included in this Annual Report on Form 10-K for a discussion of our derivative instruments and hedging activities.